haiwen/seafile-admin-docs/manual/deploy_pro/notification-server.md

 ## How to configure and run

 Since seafile-10.0.0, you can configure a notification server to send real-time notifications to clients.
-In order to run the notification server, you need to add the following configurations under seafile.conf and notification.conf：
+In order to run the notification server, you need to add the following configurations under seafile.conf：

 ```
-## seafile.conf
-# notification_token and private_key are required.You should generate them manually.
+# seafile_auth_token and jwt_private_key are required.You should generate them manually.
 [notification]
-# notification_url is the url of notification server
-notification_url = 127.0.0.1:8083
-notification_token = xP7GGgGPVCQu8r0xNJ+k4Q==
-# private_key is used to generate jwt token
-private_key = M@O8VWUb81YvmtWLHGB2I_V7di5-@0p(MF*GrE!sIws23F
+enabled = true

-## notification.conf
-# private_key and notification_token are required.You should generate them manually.
-# private_key and notification_token should be the same as configured in seafile.conf.
-[general]
 # the ip of notification server
 host = 127.0.0.1
 # the port of notification server
 port = 8083
 # the log level of notification server
 log_level = info
-# notification_token is used to authenticate seafile server
+# seafile_auth_token is used to authenticate seafile server
-notification_token = xP7GGgGPVCQu8r0xNJ+k4Q==
+seafile_auth_token = xP7GGgGPVCQu8r0xNJ+k4Q==
-# private_key is used to check whether the request jwt token is valid
+# jwt_private_key is used to generate jwt token
-private_key = "M@O8VWUb81YvmtWLHGB2I_V7di5-@0p(MF*GrE!sIws23F
+jwt_private_key = M@O8VWUb81YvmtWLHGB2I_V7di5-@0p(MF*GrE!sIws23F
 ```

-You can generate notification_token and private_key with the following command：
+You can generate seafile_auth_token and jwt_private_key with the following command：

 ```
-# generate notification_token
+# generate seafile_auth_token
 openssl rand -base64 16

-# generate private_key
+# generate jwt_private_key
 openssl rand -base64 32

 ```